 Installing the ‘wget’ module on different platforms

-Anaconda: If you're using Anaconda, use the command
+→ If you’re using Anaconda, use the command:

 Commands you might need